 Early Bird All Inclusive Festival Tickets will end at midnight 30th November.
 Tickets are now on sale for $299.00.
 The price will rise by $100 on 1st December.
 The last festival sold out.

 What is really good sex for me uniquely?
-And what do I need to do–or not do–to make it happen?
+And what I need to do–or not do–to make it happen?
 And what is the relation of sex to who I am?
-And to the rest of my life?
+And the rest of my life?

 In any given workshop it will always be permissible to say ‘no’ or not participate.
 For most workshops loose fitting, comfortable clothes are appropriate.
 Unless otherwise specified, no workshop requires nudity.
 All workshops are learner-centred and for every-body–young and old.
 It is rewarding to come alone and/or as part of a couple.
 Even though some workshops may be quite physical, sexual contact as such is in no way required to participate and enjoy.